smansu4/vue3-course/README.md

 ---
 ### 4. Task Manager (aka List Application)
+* Note: This project was completed using Cursor.ai.
+Thought I'd take a stab at using an ai editor and see how it goes.
+The [initial file](https://github.com/smansu4/vue3-course/blob/main/task-manager/task-manager.html) with basic text input, filter input, add button, and the list component was given to the ai.
+The rest of the component hookup, functionality, and styling was completed by the ai with prompts written by me.

-This project allows the user to add tasks, set priority, filter, check off, and delete tasks from a list.
+This project allows the user to add tasks, set priority, filter by text and priority, check off, and delete tasks from a list.

 * Related docs:
     * Lifecycle hooks